entisone/balangay-roadshow/02-ao-blueprints-chatroom/README.md

 ## 🛠️ Hands-on Activities

-### Activity 1: Establish Token-Gating on the Chat Room Through Staking
+### Activity 1: Establish Gating on the Chat Room

-In this activity, you'll implement **token-gated access** to the chat room.
-Only users who have staked the required amount of tokens will be able to register and participate.
+In this activity, you'll implement **gated access** to the chat room.
+Only users who have registered will be able to register and participate.

 #### Steps: